EliAndrewC/l7r/rules/04-schools.md

 You get a free raise on athletics rolls.

 **Third Dan:**
-Each day you get 4X free raises to spend on athletics after seeing your roll, where X is your precepts skill.
+Each day you get 4X free raises to spend after seeing your roll on athletics, where X is your precepts skill.
 You may not spend more than X of these free raises on a single roll.

 **Fourth Dan:**
 Raise your current and maximum Void by 1.
 Raising your School Ring now costs 5 fewer XP.
 You may reroll any contested roll once after seeing your roll, but you must keep the new roll even if it's lower than the original roll.